robinp7720/Blue-Stats-Minecraft/README.md

 With making this webapp, I have kept customizability, ease of use and power in mind.
 This tool is extremely easy to install and get going.

+More information can be found on the forums post here: https://bukkit.org/threads/blue-stats-the-most-advanced-statistics-web-interface.334006/

 Planned features
 =====================
 - [x] Admin interface